Namita Kandel

 2023, Grantee Link >

-Namita’s use of theatrical performances to raise awareness about vultures is shared by 2023 grantee Gustavo Sanchez Lopez in Colombia, where his Teatro Tironeta is educating local communities about the importance of conserving opossums.
+Namita’s efforts to stage theatrical performances to raise awareness about endangered creatures vultures are shared by 2023 grantee Gustavo Sanchez Lopez in Colombia, where his Teatro Tironeta is educating local communities about the importance of conserving opossums.
+Likewise, the Philippines-based band Kaduma Ni Karol, which received a grant in 2022, is using music, video, and performance to encourage the community to stop and report the shooting of banogs (kites) and other birds.